Match ends, Middlesbrough 1, Sunderland 0.

 Second Half ends, Middlesbrough 1, Sunderland 0.

-Fabio (Middlesbrough) wins a free kick in the defensive half.
+Marc Wilson (Sunderland) wins a free kick in the attacking half.

 John O'Shea (Sunderland) wins a free kick in the defensive half.